mjhea0/jquery-madlibs/readme.md

 });
 ```

 Test this out again.
-If all works well, run along and play with your bestest friends.
+If all works well, run along and play with your bestest of friends.

+## Challenges

+Too easy?
+Need some challenges?

+1. As with all projects, there are many ways of solving this.
+Implement a new means.
+2. Add unit and functional tests.
+3. Allow users to add their own stories.
+Think about what type of medium you could use to store the data.
+4. Make it easy for two people to play one game together.
+One person would enter his/her answers, which would be stored.
+The inputs would clear.
+Then the next person would do the same.
+Finally, both stories would appear.
+Doublt the amount of laughts.

+Have fun.
+Cheers!